10 Creative Middle School Fundraising Ideas That Actually Work

 9. Talent show

 Give students a platform to showcase their skills.
 Sell tickets and offer concessions during the event for extra revenue.
+Add a paddle raise or fund-a-need appeal after the final act while the audience energy is highest.

 10. Themed dress-up days